 Thriving through winter: a guide to adjusting indoor plant care for the colder months

 As we move into the winter season, our indoor plants go through similar changes to the outdoors.
-With decreasing light and temperature changes, it's a good time to adjust your plant care routine to keep your plants thriving through the colder months.
-Here's some key tips to update your winter houseplant care.
+With shorter days and temperature changes, it's a good time to give your indoor plants a seasonal care shift to stay healthy.
+We'll guide you through the key changes in watering, lighting and placement that will help your plants adapt through winter.

 Adjusting Light Exposure